Board-Certified & Licensed in

-Amber is a member of the North Carolina Society of Acupuncture and Asian Medicine (NCSAAM).
+Amber is a board member of the North Carolina Society of Acupuncture and Asian Medicine (NCSAAM).
 She is a member of the American Herbalist Guild and the Weston A. Price Foundation.
 She has also written for several holistic health magazines, The Natural Triad and The Art of Well-being.
-She has a wide range of interests from Tai Qi Juan, to gardening, to following Jesus Christ in her spiritual journey.
+She has a wide range of interests from Taijijuan, to gardening, to following Jesus Christ in her spiritual journey.

 Amber became a integrative holistic practitioner due to her own previous health challenges with Chronic Fatigue Immune Deficiency Syndrome (CFIDS)/Mylagic Encephalomyelitis (ME) triggered by EBV (Epstein-Barr Virus) as well as other underlying latent pathogenic factors.
 She has overcome Raynaud's syndrome along with various other afflictions such as: heavy metal “mercury” toxicity, IBS, Leaky Gut Syndrome, ADD, hypothyroid, endometriosis, migraine headaches and Fibromylagia.
 And including upper respiratory issues such as: allergies, sinusitis, ear infections, flu, and pneumonia.
-Along with emotional imbalances of anxiety and depression from physical and emotional trauma.
+Along with emotional imbalances of anxiety and depression from both physical and emotional trauma.

-Overcoming her imbalances through holistic practices inspired her journey to help others.
-She also has been able to offer effective support for her husband's Gulf War Syndrome and PTSD.
+Overcoming and healing from her disease imbalances through holistic medicine inspired her journey to help others.
+She also has been able to offer effective support for her husband's Gulf War Syndrome.

 Holistic wellness is a unique and challenging journey for each person.
 It is both a humbling and beautiful experience to contribute to someone's health improvement by balancing their body, soul and spirit.
 I am honored to be of service to you.